The Ultimate Gitleaks Guide

 Contributing to Gitleaks

-Gitleaks is an open-source project, and contributions are welcome.
+Gitleaks is an open-source project, and contributions are welcome — particularly for security patches, bug fixes, and documentation improvements, since the project is now feature-complete.
 You can contribute by:

 • Reporting bugs.